|Nutritional Guidelines (per serving)|

 For example, Korean people serve this dish with julienned cucumber, onion and yellow pickled radish.
 Beijing people like to cook the Zhajiangmian sauce with small diced pork belly and serve it with julienne cucumber, the white part of spring onions and bean sprouts.
 Taiwanese people like to cook the sauce with mince, extra firm tofu, chili bean sauce and sweet bean sauce.

 A final example is people from Hong Kong who like to cook Zhaijangmian sauce with chili bean sauce and ketchup as the main seasoning ingredients then serve with julienned carrot, julienned pork and black vinegar.
-As with a lot of Cantonese cooked food the flavour of the Hong Kong style Zhajiangmian is sweet than in other places.
+As with a lot of Cantonese cooked food the flavor of the Hong Kong style Zhajiangmian is sweet than in other places.

-You can also store the sauce in the freezer in small portions and heat up in your microwave.
+You can store the sauce in the freezer in small portions and heat up in your microwave.
 This will save you a lot of time when cooking dinner.

 - 300 g pork mince (or beef mince.
 I prefer to use pork mince that has at least 30% fat for the better taste and texture but you don’t have to do this)